Divy1211/IntroToPython/docs/arguments.md

 # prints 13
 ```

+!!! info "Order, Order"
-Note: All optional arguments are always written after the positional arguments in the function prototype
+    All optional arguments are always written after the positional arguments in the function prototype.
+This is not a valid function:
+    ```py
+    def add(c = 0, a, b): ...
+    ```

 ## 3. Positional Arguments
 These are arguments that are passed using their position to the function.